wilhelser/bowtie-vagrant/README.md

 ## Quick Start

-**Barebones**: Run `vagrant up` for a barebones box that does not include our wordpress distribution.

-**Using Provision Script:** Clone the repo and run `$ ./quick-start.sh` for first boot and provisioning, or to overwrite the current site.
-If you are using the Bowtie CLI, the box will be booted provisioned automatically.
+Follow the instructions below depending on your environment

 Access the site at `project-name.localhost` or phpmyadmin at `project-name.dev:8080`

 HTTPS for Wordpress is available beginning with the v1.2 vagrant box.

+### Barebones

+Clone this repo and run `$ vagrant up` for a barebones box that does not include our Wordpress distribution.

+Move your static or PHP site to the `www` folder, and use phpMyAdmin to create a database.
+Credentials are listed below.

+### Using Quick Start Script (WIP)

+This will download our Wordpress distribution including plugins and themes.

+Clone this repo and run `$ ./quick-start.sh` for first boot and provisioning, or to overwrite the current site.

+### Using Bowtie CLI

+This will download our Wordpress distribution including plugins and themes.

+Run `$ bowtie new project-name` and this repo will be cloned, as well as the Wordpress distribution.
+The box will be booted and ready to use.

 ## Credentials